Lincoln Project tweeted a co-founder’s private messages after leaders promised to probe sexual harassment claims

 After that report, the Lincoln Project condemned Weaver, calling him a “predator,” “liar” and “an abuser.”
 The group said it had been caught off-guard by the allegations, saying in a statement, “Like so many, we have been betrayed and deceived.”

-But Ryan Girdusky, the American Conservative reporter who broke news of the allegations, called the group’s response “false,” noting that Weaver’s behavior was like a “worst-kept secret,” The Post’s Amy B Wang reported.
+But Ryan Girdusky, the American Conservative reporter who broke the news of the allegations, called the group’s response “false,” noting that Weaver’s behavior was like a “worst-kept secret,” The Post’s Amy B Wang reported.

 Steve Schmidt, a co-founder of the group, told the Times that “chatter” about Weaver having relationships with younger men had reached the Lincoln Project leaders last summer.
 But he denied they knew about his inappropriate behavior.